bvberkum/Arduino-docs/Prototype/main.rst

+Derived Sketches
-Want to derive files.
+  Want to derive files, make `ino` scan for sentinels and diffs.
-Keep multiple templates called prototypes that somehow easily merge with upstream changes.

-Primary challenge (using GIT) should be to observe the proper protocols for identifying where is upstream?

   LinkNode wants to derive from RF12demo, and follow changes to JeeLib.
   But also wants to grow to an Mpe style loop, serial command, eeprom etc.
   Also, want to try to write nRF24 alternative versions to RFM12.

-So right now this is the basis:
+  see also git prototype

+Prototype
   Node
+    - AtmegaTemp
+    - AtmegaSRAM
+    - AtmegaEEPROM

   Serial
-    ..
+    - Node
+    - TODO: get the inputparser working again.

   I2C
     Not realized.
 Perhaps an I2C replace for UART?

   SensorNode
-    ..
+    - Node
+    - Serial
-  DallasTempBus
+    - DallasTempBus
-    ..
+    - AdaDHT
+    - Magnetometer

 Others are coming along, should document how they fit in here, ie. catagorize their functions in node.rst

 GIT Prototype code merges?
 --------------------------